You have been putting it off long enough.

 - Kettlebell swing

-Are you a runner wanting to give HIT high-intensity a try?
+Are you a runner wanting to give HIIT high-intensity a try?

 - Run/jog briskly for 30 seconds.